bazwilliams/ldvcamper.com/contents/sections/interiors_furniture.md

 We wanted a large bed to comfortably accomodate two adults with a decent length.
 To fit the original requirements of a fixed table you could sit around we designed a system which could be a bench seat, a central table and two single chairs facing each other along with a fully flat bed.

-We halved one of the bench seats from the caravan to make two seats facing each other.
-They were positioned at a distance to allow the table we purchased to fit in between which in future would form part of the bed.

 <div class="row">
 	<div class="col-md-12">
 	<div class="col-md-6">